Best Acoustic Guitar Strings for All Gauges & Playing Styles

 Singer Songwriter / Misc Medium to Heavy Phosphor Bronze

 There are well over 1,000 different bundles of acoustic string sets available to buy online just in the USA, let alone the rest of the world.
-This simple fact makes this one of the most challenging music gear categories when it comes to providing professional guidance.
-In order to tame the massive numbers involved, we used a tight statistical sampling approach where we only short-listed string sets with very high ratings at a select group of leading online American retailers and only those with a comparatively large number of rating sources.
+This fact makes this one of the most challenging music gear categories to provide professional guidance.
+In order to tame the massive numbers involved, we used a tight statistical sampling approach.
+We only short-listed string sets with very high ratings at a select group of leading online American retailers and only those with a comparatively large number of rating sources.

 Our selection criteria included: